Guide for our members

 Connect with a local Rotary club to find out how you can get involved.

 - Start a Rotaract club, recruit members, and elect officers

 - Support Rotaract clubs as a sponsoring Rotary club

 - Find networking or mentorship opportunities

 - Build successful clubs

 When you’ve reviewed the basics, organized your members, and elected officers, you can apply for a charter from Rotary International.
 Here’s what to do:

 Become partners in service

-Rotaract clubs thrive when they work with committed sponsor Rotary clubs.
-Learn more about sponsorship and co-sponsorship.
+Rotaract clubs thrive when they work with committed Rotary clubs.
+Download our handbook to learn more.

 Update club and member information